KHanghoj/popgenteach/exercise1.md

 	require(shiny)
 	pathTodriftR <- "MISSING"
 	runApp(appDir=pathTodriftR)
 ```

 ### Starting parameters ###
 This software has a series of parameters to tune.
-Set the following parameters:
+Set the following parameters prior to running driftR:

 - Starting allele frequency: 0.5
 - Mutation rate: 0
 - Fitness of genotype AA, AB, and BB: 1
 - Migration rate: 0
 - Number of populations: 10
 - Number of generations: 100

 This way we reduce the mechanisms (e.g. selection, mutation, migration) that can impact allele frequency changes to solely genetic drift, and how this behaves with changing population sizes.